kareem333j/obstacle-avoidance-car/README.md

 8. Connect to Bluetooth using a mobile app that supports HC-05.

-Run the car and test both:
+Run the car and enjoy.!